 - The classic Losing Horns can give you a few giggles.

-- Drew has complained about Cover-Up having pointless price numbers at the start because they're obviously wrong.
+- Drew complained about Cover Up having a pointless price at the start because it's obviously wrong.
 So one day the producers trolled him with pictures of himself and from there on it has been a bunch of random things.

-- Later into 2017, the producers started to use thematic naming in the Grocery game where all the groceries share one quality ("Sun", "Best", etc.)
+- Later into 2017, the producers started to use thematic naming in Grocery Game where all the groceries share one quality ("Sun", "Best", etc.)

-- A December 1957 show had a contestant winning two French poodles.
+- December 1957 (nighttime): A contestant won two French poodles.
 When Bill asked the contestant if she spoke French, she said "Oui Oui!"
-To which Bill replied "Yes, the dogs do, too!"
+To which Bill replied "Yes, yes, and the dogs do too!"

 - June 29, 1960 (nighttime): Contestant Kenneth Jones returned after a week off, following a "Honeymooners Special".Bill: Did you see the show last week?